 Until 2019, Wolfgang Wägele was director of the Zoological Research Museum Alexander Koenig (ZFMK) and at the same time professor for special zoology at the Rheinische Friedrich-Wilhelms-Universität Bonn.
 Professor Wägele is an expert in the systematics and phylogeny of marine crustaceans, especially isopods.
 He is working on the theory of cladistics and molecular phylogenetics.
 He is also interested in automated methods of recording biodiversity for monitoring.
 In 2015 the zoologist became a member of the Academy of Sciences and Literature Mainz.
 From 2003 to 2007 he was President of the Society for Biological Systematics, in which he has been involved since it was founded in 1997.

-The laudation on the occasion of his appointment was given by Prof. Dr. Uwe Fritz during the annual meeting of the GfBS in Munich.
+The laudation on the occasion of his appointment was given by Prof. Dr. Uwe Fritz during the annual meeting of the GfBS in Munich in 2016.

 (*1943 - †2014)